fossabot/Rokon/.github/BUILDING.md

 # If on Windows, do not add "sudo"
 # If on macOS, do not add "sudo"
 # On Windows & macOS it does not natively integrate with your operating system.
-# All it does is add rokon to your path
+# All it does is add rokon to your $PATH
 sudo make install
 ```